Updated: Dec 8, 2020

 01. Do your research

-My first source of research is always with other photographers that I trust.
+So, once you've concluded that you are in fact in need of a camera, my first source of research is always with other photographers that I trust.
 I value a personal testimonial more than an online one, because let's be real, there will always be haters.
 I like to ask questions about why they chose their camera, issues they've encountered with it, or features that they can't live without!

 Ask multiple people, and then go to the internet to binge watch videos and check out prices.
 It's totally normal to have a budget; there's a camera out there for every price range!